bristermitten/hot-takes/README.md

 Portal.
 For documentation on what the values mean, see [src/config.ts](src/config.ts).

-Then, run `npm install` to install dependencies, and `npm build` to compile the bot.
-Finally, run `npm start` to run the bot.
+Then, run `bun install` to install dependencies.
+Finally, run `bun start` to run the bot.